earth6r/Home0001/README.md

 - Save the file and generate the Sanity schema using either `yarn generate:sanity` or just `yarn dev` which runs the generate script as well as dev server
+- Add type definition to types.ts file for all References
 - Add the new object property to the frontend, in this case in appropriate component in `src/components/unit/`